markusfalk/git-workflow/README.md

 The name of a branch consists of the following delimited by '-':

 * Date
-* types - can be hotfix, story, feature, bugfix or task (see commits for more info on those types)
+* types - can be HOTFIX, STORY, FEATURE, BUGFIX or TASK (see commits for more info on those types)
 * #issue
-* name of branch author. (makes it easy to identify who should clean up branches after release)
+* name of branch author (makes it easy to identify who should clean up branches after release)
 * short description (use _ for spaces)

 Schema: